lemon-codes/ScreenShotScavenger/README.md

 ## Overview
 ScreenShotScavenger is a recon tool designed to identify leaks of sensitive information in screenshot images.
 Ocular Chatacter Recognition (OCR) is used to extract visible text from images to aid analysis.
 The modular design makes it simple to obtain images from a custom source, incorporate new technologies and to hunt for specific types of information.

+A Scavenger instance is constructed using a Builder, allowing custom components to be supplied by the client and for certain features to be disabled when not required.

 The scavenger is stateful.
 It holds the details of one flagged image at a time, until the client requests the next flagged image be loaded.
 All result details are passed to the result manager in the background.

 ScreenShotScavenger makes use of a scraper to obtain images for analysis.
 A buffer sits between the Scraper and the Scavenger to reduce the impact of any latency issues caused by Scraper implementations potential reliance on network I/O. New scrapers can be written and used by ScreenShotScavenger to obtain images from a custom source.
 The default implementation obtains screenshot images hosted publicly at prnt.sc (LightShot).
 It is multithreaded, however rate limiting performed on requests by LightShot servers limit the potential.
 It was trivial to write a Scraper for images hosted at prnt.sc as the images are identified by 6 digit codes which can be iterated through to obtain consecutive images.
 This is something the LightShot team should seriously consider changing to reduce the chances of information leaks being found by malicious actors.